iamjeffperry/omglolblog/weblog/posts/2020/look-at-the.md

 date: 2020-09-30T05:00:00-0400
 ---

-# 2020-Look at the Engine, not the Color of the Car
+# Look at the Engine, not the Color of the Car

 ![](https://jeffperry.b-cdn.net/430a45acde.jpg)